ana-nobre/SQL-and-Python-Music-Analytics-Decision-Making/README.md

 ## 👩‍💻 Author & Role

-The work started in a **cross-functional team environment**, where I led scope alignment and the initial API strategy.
-We practiced shared code ownership and pair programming to accelerate delivery and ensure high-quality results.
-We held **daily stand-ups** for alignment and progress tracking, as well as **sprint reviews** and **retrospectives** to adapt and improve.

-I’ve been iterating on the project independently to raise its quality bar: refactoring code for clarity and reliability, removing sources of error, and automating repeatable tasks (starting with CSV exports via `support_call_api.py` and `data_manipulation.py`).
+The work started in a **colaborative environment**, we practiced shared code ownership and pair programming.
+Later, I’ve been iterating on the project independently to raise its quality bar: refactoring code for clarity and reliability, removing sources of error, and automating repeatable tasks (starting with CSV exports via `support_call_api.py` and `data_manipulation_to_csv.py`).
 I also created and refined the SQL schema and developed the queries that generate decision-ready insights.
 Throughout, I balanced hands-on coding with leadership—aligning stakeholders, managing delivery risks, and keeping documentation crisp—so the work remains transparent, scalable, and impactful.

+### Key contributions

+- **Clear orchestration:** A single `main()` function coordinates the end-to-end flow (API → CSV) per genre in a predictable sequence.
+- **Straightforward configuration:** Years, genres, and paths live in one place, making changes easy and safe to rerun.
+- **Intuitive naming & structure:** Functions and variables reflect their purpose (tracks, albums, stats, biography), so the code reads like the process.
+- **Fewer moving parts:** Reduced unnecessary steps and stitched stages where it made sense, making the pipeline shorter, easier to follow, and faster.
+- **De-dup & rate-limit awareness:** Avoids duplicate calls and includes small pauses, reducing API overhead and keeping requests reliable.
+- **Consistent outputs:** CSV files follow a stable naming pattern and schema, simplifying downstream SQL/analytics and ensuring reproducibility.
+- **Import-friendly design:** The entrypoint pattern lets you reuse pipeline pieces in notebooks or tests without side effects.

 ---

 ## 🚀 Next Steps

 Currently expanding the project by **automating artist biographies, statistics ingestion** and **SQL** — applying the same ETL approach used for the main datasets to enrich the database further.